abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 practice.
 But it can also happen that, at times, we feel completely disillusioned, even to the extent that we forget the original confidence and faith we had.
 But that’s natural.
 It’s like swimming a long way.
 We become tired.
-There’s no need to panic, though we can simply be still for a while.
+There’s no need to panic, we can simply be still for a while.
 Then when we have regained strength, we continue.
 When we understand in accordance with nature, we understand these states will change.
 Despair, if that is what has arisen, will pass.
 We keep practicing.
-By observing our minds and seeing how our attitudes are continually changing we more clearly understand that impermanence is natural.
+By observing our minds and seeing how our attitudes are continually changing, we more clearly understand that impermanence is natural.

 Isn’t cultivating Dhamma as important as breathing?
 If we stop breathing, then we die.
-If we are not established in a right understanding of the truth—of the way things are—then also we die.
+If we are not established in the right understanding of truth—the truth of the way things are—then also we die.
 We lose touch with what is truly good.
 If we are lacking the richness of truth in our hearts, then when we die and they cremate us, our lives will be worth no more than the handful of ashes we produce—and that’s not much!
 We must investigate how to live in a way that truly accords